skypher/disclosure/README.md

 * Provide significant logistical difficulty to suppress.
 Crop circles occur in open fields.
 Local reporters, farmers, bystanders, etc. can easily proliferate pictures.
 * Are a relatively recent occurrence as of ~1978: https://allthatsinteresting.com/crop-circles.

 An authentic crop circle is one beyond reasonable human capability with due research.
 Read this analysis: http://www.cropcircleconnector.com/2017/cherhill/comments.html.
 Into hard science/physics?
 Read further about Sw J1644+57 here: https://en.wikipedia.org/wiki/GRB_110328A.
 What are the odds?
 What about the timeframe?
 Next, watch this video: https://www.youtube.com/watch?v=CGO5aNx2hos.
 Is he deceiving you?
+You may want to periodically check the directory at http://www.cropcircleconnector.com/2019/ for new developments.

 ### Why hasn't the government tried creating "outbound" crop circles with live streaming video for the world to watch?